Vladislavlhp7/gradient_based_optimisation/report/report.md

 common to stochastic GD approaches [@wilson2003generalinnefficiencybatchtraining], the oscillations are limited in magnitude, but we cannot yet confirm if the model has reached the global optimum.
-To address this, we rerun this experiment over 20 epochs (Fig \ref{fig: oscillations}) and find that the model does not further improve the performance, while the zig-zagging effect is now not only present but also more pronounced between the 10th and 20th epochs - implying that the step size is too large to find the global optimum.
+To address this, we rerun this experiment over 20 epochs (Fig \ref{fig: oscillations}) and find that the model does not further improve the performance, while the zig-zagging effect is now not only present but also more pronounced between the 10th and 20th epochs - **implying that the step size is too large to find the global optimum**.

 \begin{figure}[h]
 \centering